Keelan4604/Day-Trading/README.md

-# Day-Trading
-I've been trading crypto for a little while now: probably a few years with coinbase (I had already had bitcoin in from mining using nice hash on a 1050ti and 1060).
-I heard about day trading and started to do some research and came across think or swim.
-I used think or swim by TD Ameritrade for a few days but was too overwhelmed with what was going on so I went back to coinbase.
-Someone at school told me a few months ago that there is a coinbase pro with much less fees which is great.
-I used to trade on coinbase regular but it takes a 2.833% fee on every trade.
-On coinbase pro statistics are much easier to see and manage and buying/ selling is quicker and easier to manipulate.
-Also Coinbase Pro only has a .50% maker/taker fee for people with a volume less than 10k.
-A volume from 10k-50k yields a .35% maker/taker fee.
-I put in 100$ a few days ago and I've been trading.
-I have a net volume now of about 4k and I've lost $18 through being impatient and anxious (selling profitable coins too fast).
-I'm okay with trading very frequently right now and racking up the fees only because it will soon set my volume over 10k where I get the .35% fee which will be nice.

-Started using TD Ameritrade Think or Swim for its lack of fees and such.
-Very complicated but I'm slowly figuring out how to use it.

-Getting better at trading and understanding what's going on

-I'm ready for them to introduce crypto currencies for the instant trading time

-01/11/2021
+# Day Trading - My Experience

+I've been involved in **crypto trading** for a few years now, initially using **Coinbase**.
+My first introduction to crypto came from **mining Bitcoin** with a **GTX 1050ti** and **GTX 1060** through **NiceHash**.
+Eventually, I became interested in **day trading**, which led me to research more active trading platforms.
+That’s when I discovered **Think or Swim (ToS)** by **TD Ameritrade**.

+## My Journey from Coinbase to Coinbase Pro
+After testing **Think or Swim** for a few days, I found the interface a bit overwhelming for my current skill level, so I switched back to Coinbase.
+I continued to trade on the standard Coinbase platform, but it wasn't ideal because they charge a **2.833% fee** on every trade, which quickly eats into profits.

+A few months ago, a classmate told me about **Coinbase Pro**—a version of Coinbase with significantly reduced fees.
+I made the switch, and it's been a game changer:
+- **Lower Fees**: Coinbase Pro charges only a **0.50% maker/taker fee** for accounts with less than $10k in trading volume.
+Once you surpass $10k in volume, the fee drops to **0.35%**.
+- **Better Analytics & Trading Tools**: The platform offers clearer stats, more accessible market data, and a more user-friendly buy/sell process.

+I started trading on Coinbase Pro with just **$100**, and my net trading volume is now about **$4k**.
+So far, I've lost **$18**—mainly due to impatience and anxiety-driven decisions, like selling coins too quickly after a slight gain.
+Despite this, I'm okay with trading frequently to rack up volume because I'm approaching the $10k mark, where the fees drop even further.

+## Revisiting Think or Swim (ToS)
+After getting more comfortable with day trading, I gave **TD Ameritrade's Think or Swim** another shot.
+The platform is robust and offers a lot of advanced tools without additional fees.
+While the initial learning curve was steep, I'm gradually understanding how to leverage its features for more effective trades.

+- **Advanced Features**: Think or Swim's interface allows for better technical analysis and provides access to a wider variety of markets beyond just crypto.
+- **Transition to Stock Trading**: As I get more familiar with ToS, I've been able to diversify into stocks, which offer different opportunities compared to crypto.

+I’m excited for the future, especially with the hope that TD Ameritrade will introduce instant trading for cryptocurrencies.

+## Current Trading Strategy & Performance (01/11/2021)
-I've been using TD Ameritrade for a few months now and am pretty confident with what is going on.
-I've made over 50% gains since I started on a few different stocks.
-Im in NETE right now, an electric car company.
-Its worth 14.24 at the moment.
-I plan on holding it for a while longer.
+I've been trading stocks through **TD Ameritrade** for a few months now, and my strategy has evolved significantly.
+I've made **over 50% gains** across various stocks since I began.
+My current position is in **NETE**, an electric car company.
+At the moment, its stock is valued at **$14.24**, and I'm holding with the intention to ride out its growth potential.

+I've learned a lot throughout this journey—from managing fees to honing my patience and improving my technical analysis skills.
+As I continue trading, I'm eager to keep refining my strategies and see where this journey takes me.